Symptoms and Diagnosis

 Rapid-onset joint pain with skin rash and fever: suggests DGI — go to the ER immediately.

-Single hot, swollen joint with high fever: always an emergency.
+Single hot, swollen joint with high fever: always an emergency requiring same-day evaluation.

 Joint symptoms plus chest pain or shortness of breath: requires immediate evaluation.